Resolving concerns about your health care

 Contact the Commission

-If you cannot resolve your concerns, contact the Health Care Complaints Commission.
+If you cannot resolve your concerns directly you can make a complaint to the Commission.

 If you would like to speak to someone at the Commission for more information before you lodge a written complaint you can contact the Inquiry Line during business hours, Monday to Friday from 9am – 5pm on 1800 043 159 or submit an online inquiry.

 Ready to lodge your complaint